Estimated reading time: 10 minutes

 - Non-solicitation: these restrictions focus on preventing you from poaching customers from the existing company,

-- Non-dealing: a clause like this can restrict you from working with former colleagues or B2B partners for a period of time,
+- Non-dealing: a clause like this can restrict you from working with former colleagues or B2B partners for a while,

-- Non-poaching: commonly, you may not entice colleagues away from the company to hire them yourself for a period of time.
+- Non-poaching: commonly, you may not entice colleagues away from the company to hire them yourself for a while.

-Generally, these conditions must be considered ‘reasonable’ to be enforced by law.
-That means you may face typical restrictive conditions like these for around 3–24 months after you leave the company (depending on the specific situation and state/country legislation).
+Generally, these conditions must be considered ‘reasonable’ to be enforced.
+That means you may face typical restrictive conditions for around 3–24 months after you leave the company (depending on the specific situation and state/country legislation).

 Employees should be concerned with their non-compete agreements, as it is one of the most important legal documents that they’ll have to sign.
 Non-compete agreements are contracted employees sign during their hiring process, which restricts them from working for a competitor of the company they are currently employed with for a specified amount of time after they stop working there.

-For example, some companies will require their employees to sign a non-compete agreement that lasts six months after they cease employment with the company.
+For example, some companies will require their employees to sign a non-compete agreement that lasts six months after they cease employment.
 However, other companies extend this period up to two years.
-It all depends on the industry and potential competition if an employee left for another firm or started their own business.
+It all depends on the industry and potential competition if an employee leaves for another firm or starts their own business.